How and When to Apply

 As of Fall 2020, all Housing costs have been placed on the student’s MyCSUSM account.
 This means:

-- Other than the $300 Administrative Fee that was paid when you applied for Housing, you will pay all fees directly to CSUSM instead of paying the Housing office.
+- Other than the $50 Application Fee and the $250 Administrative Fee, you will pay all fees directly to CSUSM instead of paying the Housing office.

 - Financial Aid will automatically be applied to your Housing costs (once any outstanding Fees and Tuition have been paid) rather than having to wait for your refund to pay for Housing.